-- 3.38 The ERG considered the results from the PARADIGM-HF and TITRATION trials in relation to the company's proposed positioning of sacubitril valsartan in the treatment pathway.
+3.38 The ERG considered the results from the PARADIGM-HF and TITRATION trials in relation to the company's proposed positioning of sacubitril valsartan in the treatment pathway.
 The ERG's clinical experts indicated that based on the PARADIGM-HF trial design, population and outcomes, the evidence best supported sacubitril valsartan as a second-line treatment option for patients who are still symptomatic despite taking an ACE inhibitor.
-The ERG did not agree that the company's first-line positioning of sacubitril valsartan was reflected in the clinical trial evidence base for several reasons: - The ERG felt the trial population did not reflect a newly diagnosed population because 70% of patients had been diagnosed for more than 1 year, and almost all patients were already having either ACE inhibitors or ARBs before entry in to the trial. - The ERG commented that the mortality in the PARADIGM-HF trial portrayed a scenario representative of the use of sacubitril valsartan in patients whose disease is established.
+The ERG did not agree that the company's first-line positioning of sacubitril valsartan was reflected in the clinical trial evidence base for several reasons:

+- The ERG felt the trial population did not reflect a newly diagnosed population. - The ERG commented that the mortality in the PARADIGM-HF trial portrayed a scenario representative of the use of sacubitril valsartan in patients whose disease is established.
 It noted that less than 10% of patients in the trial had died by the end of year 1 and 20% were dead in both treatment arms by the end of year 2.
-The ERG contrasted this with the prognosis in NICE's quideline on chronic heart failure in adults: management 30% to

-40% of patients diagnosed with heart failure die within a year.
+The ERG contrasted this with the prognosis in NICE's guideline on chronic heart failure in adults: management 30% to 40% of patients diagnosed with heart failure die within a year.
 The ERG stated that this reinforced its view that the evidence presented in the company submission was most applicable to the use of sacubitril valsartan as a second-line treatment option, given to patients who are still symptomatic despite taking an ACE inhibitor.